pencil-user/forum_prototype/README.md

 **frontend:**

-1. go to client folder and install necessary packages with "npm install" command
+1. go to frontend folder and install necessary packages with "npm install" command

 2. run with "npm start"